sourcegraph/sourcegraph-public-snapshot/docs/install/digital-ocean.md

 {{% userdata %}}
 ```
 * Click **Create Droplet**.
-* After creating the droplet, be sure to set up a DNS record (or `/etc/hosts` entry) for your Droplet's hostname.
-* In 3-4 minutes, your Sourcegraph server should be available at `http://HOSTNAME`.
+* In 3-4 minutes, your Sourcegraph server should be available at `http://<ip-address>`
+(the instance will show you its IP address).

 # Next steps

 * [Getting started with Sourcegraph for your team]({{< relref "config/appurl-dns.md" >}})

 # Troubleshooting

-You can access your server via SSH (as the `root` user) using the SSH
-keypair you chose, or the root password that Digital Ocean emailed
-you.

 * [cloud-init troubleshooting]({{< relref "troubleshooting/cloud-init.md" >}})